-Looking for the most valuable Yugioh (Yu-Gi-Oh!) cards of 2020?
+Looking for the most valuable YuGiOh cards of 2021?
 You’re in the right spot.
-We’re going to do our best to review some of the most expensive Yugioh cards sold over the course of 2020.
-And with the Yugioh market seemingly alive and well, what better time to take a look at some of those ultra-rare (and incredibly valuable cards).
+We’re going to do our best to review some of the most expensive YuGiOh cards sold over the course of the year.
+And with the Yugioh market seemingly alive and well, what better time to take a look at some of those ultra-rare (and incredibly valuable) cards.
 We’ll start with some truly insane finds and work our way down to more reasonably priced editions.
-So without further ado, let’s get the party started!
+While these are the most valuable YuGiOh card the world has to offer, there should be some options that the average investor can afford to take a chance on.
+Of curse, if you really know what you’re doing, it may not be much of a chance at all!

 2002 Blue-Eyes Dragon (Buy them on eBay)